-IV.
 Cause for Probation and/or Dismissal from Educator Preparation Program

-Graduates of the Huston-Tillotson Educator Preparation Program are expected to demonstrate the knowledge, skills, and dispositions essential to a beginning professional educator.
-If a student falls below minimum standards of performance after being accepted into the program, the student may be placed on probation and/or dismissed from the program.
-Probation can be administered by any full-time educator preparation faculty member, with documentation submitted to the Department Chair of Educator Preparation.
-Dismissal and re-admittance to the program requires a recommendation from a full-time educator preparation faculty member and a majority vote from all members of the Educator Preparation Committee.
+Teacher candidates of the HT EPP are expected to demonstrate the knowledge, skills, and dispositions essential to a professional educator.
+If a student falls below minimum standards of performance after being admitted to the program, the student may be placed on an intervention plan and/or dismissed from the program.
+Completion of the intervention plan does not guarantee continued eligibility for EPP candidacy.
+Serious violations of the Code of Ethics and Standard Practices for Texas Educators, Huston-Tillotson's Code of Student

+Behavior, or EPP policies will result in immediate dismissal without an intervention plan.
+The intervention plan can be administered by any full-time EPP faculty member, with documentation submitted to the department chair of EPP.
+Dismissal from and/or reinstatement to the EPP requires a recommendation from a full-time EPP faculty member and a majority vote from all members of the EPP faculty.
 Dismissal from the program can result from repeated or egregious violations of the program's standards of performance.
 Listed below are the minimum standards of performance expected of every educator preparation candidate.
+The following can result in an intervention plan and/or dismissal from the program: